The below short story originally appeared in The Orchard Press Online Mystery Magazine in 2009:

 I was an idea man as well.
 I pulled my own stupid stunts, but I also conceived of pranks and mischief that Fortino and others went on to commit on my suggestion.
 In fact, I must now admit that it was I who suggested we push Pidot’s desk out the window.
 I hated Pidot and the feeling was mutual.

-Pidot and his committee came up with the "Pidot Plan," which called for teachers to watch the designed 12 Most Wanted, catch us, one-by-one, in the act, and then transfer us to Daniel Boone, which was a special disciplinary school for young hoodlums.
+Pidot and his committee came up with the "Pidot Plan," which called for teachers to watch the designated 12 Most Wanted, catch us, one-by-one, in the act, and then transfer us to Daniel Boone, which was a special disciplinary school for young hoodlums.

 Pidot told his fellow teachers that Fortino, for example, was not only disruptive; he was incapable of learning.
 One teacher on the committee, Mr. Rockland, disagreed.

 Ronald Rockland was a short fireplug of a man with short-cropped gray hair.
-He was a tough, no-nonsense English teacher.
+He was a tough, no-nonsense history teacher.
 We all thought he was a cool guy, and no one would have dared to push his desk out of a window.

 I continued to pull stunts, of course, but I was careful not to get caught.
 Although I had in turn warned my fellow 12 Most Wanted about the Pidot Plan, Fortino and nine other guys would eventually be kicked out of school and shipped off to Daniel Boone.